nlpaueb/SumQE/README.md

            ...
 ```

-If you have created the above structure correctly, the next step is to construct the datasets using the following command:
+If you have created the above structure correctly, the next step is to construct the datasets with the following command:

     python src/make_datasets/make_dataset.py

-The above procedure creates the json files for these three years.
-Files from other years
-may have a different format and might need different processing.

 ## Experiments